 Accurately measuring loan loss risk has always been important in forecasting future losses and set asides.
 This process is even more important with the new Current Expected Credit Loss rules (CECL) that require banks to calculate future loss potential at the point of making a loan and to make appropriate set asides.

 While large banks often have sophisticated solutions to help analyze loan data and inform grades, community banks often have a more straightforward process, using in-house experts to determine grades based on an understanding of regulatory requirements and the borrower.
 The FDIC says one system is not necessarily better than the other, although the additional data offered by quantitative methods can be helpful.

-For community banks that rely on expert judgement, the problem is setting up a consistent grading system so that those making the judgements have clear guidance.
+For community banks that rely on expert judgment, the problem is setting up a consistent grading system so that those making the judgments have clear guidance.
 Often grades and criteria are not clearly or adequately defined, leading to more discretion and potentially errant grades.

 The FDIC review includes more examples of problems that can help banks evaluate their own grading systems.
 Several of the banks in the review had grading systems that were overly broad and risk categories that were not well defined.
 This led to inconsistent and at times incorrect grades, which could lead to other problems like strategic errors and unexpected losses.